 Student safety is critical at the work site as well as in the field.
 Students should make every effort to understand safety protocols at their practicum by discussing them with their supervisor, support staff, and reviewing agency handbooks.
-(For further information on specific safety protocols, refer to the Student Orientation PowerPoint handout).
+(For further information on specific safety protocols, refer to the Student Orientation PowerPoint handout and required Pre-Field Modules).